marcusva/py-dynrules/doc/intro.rst

 for using the Makefile.

-It must be said, that the install target of the Makefile does not do anything different from the python way.
+It must be said that the install target of the Makefile does not do anything different from the python way.
 It simply calls 'python setup.py install'.

 Binary packages
 ===============

-dyrules is not provided as binary package by the author.
+dynrules is not provided as binary package by the author.
 It might be that someone else set up such a package for your wanted operating system or distribution.
 Those packages are usually not supported by the author, which means that installation problems or similar issues, which do not